Mritunjay1121/flight_fare_prediction/README.md

 "e ." is used to install housing folder

-Make all folders inside housing
+Make all folders inside housing and each folder create __init__.py file

 And fill logging and exception folders first